-VNSNY CHOICE Health Plans is pleased to welcome you to our provider network.
-You have joined a network of physicians and community providers that partner with us to advance the VNSNY mission of promoting health and wellbeing through the provision of high quality, cost-effective healthcare in the home and community.
+VNS Health is pleased to welcome you to our health plan provider network.
+You have joined a network of physicians and other providers who partner with us to advance our mission of promoting health and wellbeing through high-quality, cost-effective health care in the home and community.

-Since our first member enrolled in 1998, CHOICE has focused on the successful delivery of comprehensive care for our members.
+Since our first member enrolled in 1998, our health plans have focused on the successful delivery of comprehensive care for our members.
 Our guiding principles include:

-- Offering plan benefits that improve access to appropriate care, including assistance navigating an increasingly complex healthcare system. - Shifting the focus of care from the institution to the home and community. - Targeting and customizing interventions based on the need of the enrollee. - Making care management the cornerstone of all managed care plan options by assigning a Care Manager to all members.
+- Offering plan benefits that improve access to appropriate care, including assistance navigating an increasingly complex health care system. - Shifting the focus of care from the institution to the home and community. - Targeting and customizing interventions based on the need of the enrollee. - Making care management the cornerstone of all our managed care plan options.

-At CHOICE, we understand the importance of the provider-member relationship and the administrative requirements of managing your patient's healthcare needs.
+We understand the importance of the provider-member relationship and the administrative requirements of managing your patient's health care needs.

-This manual was designed to assist you and your office staff in understanding the requirements that govern the management of VNSNY CHOICE members while serving as a resource for any questions you have about our programs.
-If VNSNY CHOICE updates any of the information in this manual, we will provide bulletins, as necessary, and post the changes on our website (https://www.vnsnychoice.org), where you can also find a copy of this manual.
+This manual is designed to help you and your office staff understand the requirements that govern the management of our members, while also serving as a resource for questions you may have about our programs.
+If we update the information in this manual, we will provide bulletins, as necessary, and post the changes on our website (vnshealthplans.org), where you can also find a copy of this manual.

-We are proud of our relationship with our participating providers and are committed to working with you to provide the support and assistance necessary to meet the needs of your patients.
+We are proud of our relationship with our participating providers and are committed to working with you to help you meet the needs of your patients.